Inside: Understanding regression and misbehavior in your child after the birth of a baby sibling.

 I’m having a very trying time with my three-year-old at the moment.
 He is a very bright, highly spirited and sensitive little boy.
 His baby brother was born just a month ago so I appreciate he has had a lot of change to deal with lately.
 But to be frank I am running out of ideas!
 He is very physical and often hurts me and the baby.
 I came under a lot of pressure from certain family members to take a firmer stand with him as they believed I was being too soft and rewarding bad behaviour.
 So reluctantly, I have started using time out even though it doesn’t fit with my ethos and I know it is not particularly effective either.
 I am simply at the end of my tether and do not know what else to do.
 I think he often behaves this way to get attention and it’s true if I am 100% focused on him, he will not act up.
 But with a 4-week-old baby to care for as well, this is simply not feasible.
 I would really appreciate any advice as I’m really not being the sort of mother I want to be right now.

 Welcoming a new baby into the home is such a joy!
-When it’s the second baby or beyond, this wonderful time also comes with many challenges, including finding ways to connect and offer appropriate guidance to siblings.
+When it’s the second baby or beyond, this wonderful time also comes with many challenges, including finding ways to respond to misbehavior and find positive discipline solutions for siblings that doesn’t leave them feeling left out.

 Children that feel jealous of their siblings and act out are not bad, naughty or selfish.